- First elected in 2007

 - Government Whip

 - Long-time resident of The Maples and committed activist for immigration and the recognition of foreign credentials

-Mohinder Saran is a well known community activist who was elected to represent the people of The Maples in the provincial elections of 2007 and 2011.
+Mohinder Saran is a well-known community activist who was elected to represent the people of The Maples in the provincial elections of 2007 and 2011.
 In 2009 he became a Legislative Assistant responsible for the premier’s office.
-He is also the Deputy Chairperson of the Committees of the Whole House.
+He became Government Whip in November 2014, and previously served as the Deputy Chairperson of the Committees of the Whole House.

 The former Chief Power Engineer for Manitoba Infrastructure and Transportation at Red River College, Mohinder was also a member of the Power Engineering Advisory Committee, as well as the former president of the Sikh Society of Manitoba and helped establish the first Gurdwara in the province.
 Further, he is a former director and vice-president of the India Association, and was active in Folklorama during that time.

 Mohinder was born in a small village in the Punjab (India) and first moved to Canada in 1970 where he resided in the province of British Columbia.
 Moving to Manitoba in 1971 in order to take advantage of the economic opportunities offered in his new home, Mohinder has been a long term resident of The Maples where he lives with his wife Kuldip and where they raised three children.

 Living in The Maples for the last thirty years, Mohinder is acutely aware of the issues of top concern to his constituents.
 As such, he is committed to keeping health care a top priority and building on improvements to our health care system, such as the $14 million redevelopment of Seven Oaks Hospital which has increased emergency room space and other patient services.
 Ensuring that construction on the Access Northwest health centre is completed has also been a priority.